IAI uses SoftwareMining for COBOL-Java Translation

 From BMS to HTML

-Managing the end-user expectation become very important when dealing with new screens.
+Managing the end user's expectations became very important when dealing with new screens.

 For example, the original application was designed to utilize F1 or F5 keys for a particular function.

-Unfortunately Internet-Explorer launches the help screens when F1 key is pressed, and F5 always refreshes the page.
+Unfortunately, Internet Explorer launches the help screens when the F1 key is pressed, and F5 always refreshes the page.

-Of course there are ways of disabling the default functionality of the browsers – but this had some other implications.
+there are ways of disabling the default functionality of the browsers, but this had other implications.

 keeping original developers involved

-Our experience showed it would be very beneficial to re-train the existing developers in Java, and to allow them to continue their involvement with the application.
+Our experience showed it would be beneficial to retrain existing developers in Java, and to allow them to continue their involvement with the application.
 We learned that it's very helpful to conduct migrations before the original developers move on to new roles or jobs.